Gone With The....

 ★★★★★

 I absolutely loved Debugging the Undebuggable: Tools and Strategies for Diagnosis!
 It completely changed my perspective on Debugging.
 At first I wasn't sure about Computers & Technology, but by chapter 3 I was completely hooked.
-The way the author explains Profiling is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Software Development.
-What I appreciated most was how the book made Programming feel so accessible.
+The way the author explains Performance is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in System Administration.
+What I appreciated most was how the book made Concurrency feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 Taryn Miller